-In line with DfE expectations, only very exceptional circumstances will warrant an authorised leave of absence.
+In line with DfE expectations (regulation 11 of the School Attendance (Pupil Registration)(England) Regulations 2024, only very exceptional circumstances will warrant an authorised leave of absence.
 The school will review each application individually, considering the specific facts and circumstances and relevant background context behind the request.
 The request must be made by the parent with whom the child normally lives, and permission must be sought in advance.
 The school will not grant leave of absence unless there are exceptional circumstances.
 The school must be satisfied that there are exceptional circumstances, based on the individual facts and circumstances of the case; following consultation with other staff as required, including the Attendance Lead and Designated Safeguarding Lead.
 If any leave of absence is granted, the school will determine the number of days the pupil can be away from school.
 A leave of absence is granted entirely at the school's discretion.